How to Start a Streaming Service: A Comprehensive Guide

 From binge-watching the latest shows to tuning into live events, the market for digital video is growing fast.

-The global video streaming market is set to expand by around 8.27% from 2024 to 2027.
-Experts predict the market’s worth could grow to about $137.7 billion.
 This growth is driven by changing consumer habits, improved internet access, and the popularity of mobile devices.
 These are the main things you should consider when starting a streaming service.

 Streaming services compete to stand out in a crowded market.
 As a result, they’re offering original content and further improving the viewing experience to keep customers engaged.